 - Few reviews on RFID model — newer product

-At $10.99, the Raytix is the cheapest money belt in this guide.
+At $10.99, the an ultra-budget option is the cheapest money belt in this guide.
 It offers three pockets (two zippered plus one hidden), YKK zippers, double-release safety buckles, and RFID-blocking material.
 For the price, the feature list is remarkable.

 The major limitation: the waist strap maxes out at 41 inches — the smallest range of any belt here.
 This makes it unsuitable for larger travelers or anyone who prefers wearing a money belt over a base layer.
 The review count (366) is also significantly lower than competitors, making it harder to assess long-term durability.